zookzook/elixir-mongodb-driver/README.md

 |> IO.inspect
 ```

-If you're using pooling it is recommend to add it to your application supervisor:
+If you're using pooling it is recommended to add it to your application supervisor:

 ```elixir
 def start(_type, _args) do